 Thin Pearl Sheen colors with vodka.
 Did you know you might have to do that?
-You might need thin pearl sheen if you have become angry when you work with Pearl Sheen, Gold Sheen or any sheen for that matter?
-Have your ruined a cookie because your airbrush gun “spit” the sheen onto your cookies?
+You might need thin pearl, gold or any sheen with a bit of vodka because it will cause your airbrush gun to clog if you don’t thin it.
+Have your ruined a cookie because your airbrush gun “spit” the sheen out instead of spraying it?
 Well, don’t get mad!
 Get Vodka!
 Yes you heard me.
 You can use Vodka or Everclear to thin pearl sheen colors so your cookies will have a nice even coat and the sheen won’t “spit” onto your cookies.

 I am a southern girl and I get my corn from a jar!
 The first jar is Vodka;)